 The LRS is overseen by Remington College's Librarian, who plays an integral role in supporting the academic success, personal growth, and well-being of students.
 Beyond managing the library's resources, the Librarian offers a range of services designed to assist students in achieving their educational and professional goals.
 These include: assistance with research and academic database support, course-specific resource guidance, one-on-one consultations, and academic integrity information and support.

-Page 19: The Educational Equipment list has been updated to include.
+Page 19: The following has been added to the Educational Equipment List: